jlmelville/smallvis/docs/umap.md

 More details on the cost function and resulting gradient can be read on the [theory](https://jlmelville.github.io/smallvis/theory.html) page.
-What makes UMAP (and LargeVis) of specific interest is that, unlike t-SNE, it doesn't require a normalization step to convert affinities to probabilities.
+What makes UMAP (and LargeVis) of specific interest is that, unlike t-SNE, it doesn't require normalization in the output step to convert affinities to probabilities.
 This is in fact the key to its superior scaling to very large datasets, compared to Barnes-Hut t-SNE.

 The reason that this lack of normalization is important is because normalization has been suggested as being one of the properties that leads to the superior performance of t-SNE over other methods (see, for example, this
 [perspective by Lee and Verleysen](http://dx.doi.org/10.1109/CIDM.2014.7008663)).
-If UMAP can do well without normalization, this suggests that normalization isn't quite as important as might be thought.
+It's important to note that normalization is still carried out on the input affinity matrix in UMAP, although in a slightly different way to the perplexity-based calibration used in t-SNE.
+Another difference is that while the input matrix is symmetrized, the final normalization step used in t-SNE (division by the grand total of the matrix so all the "probabilities" sum to 1) is not carried out in UMAP.

 ## Variations on UMAP